lhofer/CS50_Rails_Seminar/README.md

 instruction, please visit the ruby on rails documentation (including the URL listed above).

+## Video Recording

+Video recording is also available for viewing on YouTube: https://youtu.be/gTBCHu0btn8

 ## Included
 1. Todo List Starting Out (setting up the framework)
 2. Todo List With Items (generating resources)